JD95/write-you-a-tic-tac-toe/README.md

 replicate :: Int -> a -> [a]
 ```

 A finite list with repeating values of a.
+[Int times]

 ```haskell
 cycle :: [a] -> [a]